GovTechSG/purple-a11y/README.md

 This is the engine and command-line interface (CLI) for Purple A11y.
 For a desktop graphical user interface (GUI), check out [Purple A11y Desktop](https://go.gov.sg/purple-a11y).

+Please note that it's recommended to download the software from the official source at [https://go.gov.sg/purple-a11y-cicd](https://go.gov.sg/purple-a11y-cicd).
+Using other sources may pose risks or lead to compromised versions.

 ## Technology Stack

 1. [Crawlee](https://crawlee.dev/)